-Hi, I’m Bogdan Marincu and I’m the creator of Optimize My Life – the blog that will teach you how learn, grow and live better.
+Hi, I’m Bogdan Marincu – millennial father, husband, and the creator of Optimize My Life.

 We’re living in a world full of distractions.
 In all the history of mankind, we have never experienced such abundance as we do today.
 On every street corner, bus stop or gas station we are flooded with ads telling us what we need to buy to be happier, healthier, and better looking.
 We can choose what type of food we eat, where we want to work or how we spend our free time.